Faculty

 akmcdermott@geisinger.edu

-Dr. McDermott is a 2011 graduate of Duquesne University where she earned her Doctor of Pharmacy.
-After graduation, she worked as a clinical pharmacist at Mount Nittany Medical Center in State College, Pa., from 2011 to 2018 where she worked in the in-patient setting helping with IV verification, antimicrobial monitoring and medication review as well as the out-patient anticoagulation and hematology/oncology clinics.
+Dr. McDermott is a 2011 graduate of Duquesne University where she earned her Doctor of Pharmacy degree.
+After graduation, she worked as a clinical pharmacist at Mount Nittany Medical Center in State College, Pa., where she worked in the inpatient setting helping with IV verification, antimicrobial monitoring and medication review as well as the out-patient anticoagulation and hematology/oncology clinics.
 Dr. McDermott then worked as a community pharmacist at Boalsburg Apothecary from 2018 to August 2019.
-She joined Geisinger’s hematology/oncology MTDM team in September 2019 where she helps with the oral oncolytic monitoring and management in Geisinger’s Western Region (Scenery Park, GLH, Lewisburg, and Selinsgrove offices).
+She joined Geisinger’s hematology/oncology MTDM team in 2019 and helps with the oral oncolytic monitoring and management in Geisinger’s Western Region.
 Dr. McDermott is a preceptor for the PGY1 hem/onc elective and the PGY2 hem/onc MTDM rotation.
 Her professional interests include hematology/oncology, diabetes and anticoagulation.

 Autumn Peck, PharmD, MBA